 The park also features a smaller mountain, Encore Hill, and two lakes.
 Lake Windsor (located along South Blvd.) is brackish water fed by Thalia Creek.
 Lake Trashmore (located along Edwin Drive) is freshwater and hosts various species of fish.

-The following items can be checked out of the park office for free with a driver license or other form of identification: badminton equipment, corn hole boards and bags, footballs, frisbees, horseshoes, rubber playground balls, soccer balls, volleyballs and volleyball nets.
+The following items can be checked out of the park office for free with a driver license or other form of identification: badminton equipment, corn hole boards and bags, footballs, frisbees, horseshoes, rubber playground balls, soccer balls, volleyballs, volleyball nets and wheelchairs.

 For shelter reservations